Flexi acoustic diffuser

 ⦁ Diffusing – opening and diffusing high frequency energy

 ⦁ Absorption – regulating and absorption of sound and resonance

 ⦁ Combined approach – control of directed frequencies.

-The concept behind Flexi Acoustic Diffuser offers an affordable way of controlling high frequency energy.
+The concept behind Flexi Diffuser offers an affordable way of controlling high frequency energy.
 The high-end diffusers are extremely expensive up to 1000 EURO therefore they can be found usually only in high-end rooms.
 By combining a simple diffuser with a sound absorbing panel the Flexi diffuser has excellent performance.
 In the next page you can see how that can be achieved.

 Live end, dead end room designs

 The question is very simple: why diffuse energy first of all?
 Why isn’t it easier to absorb the entire audio spectrum?
 Well, we should go back to the dark ages of recordings (around 1960) when many studios were treated only with sound absorbing materials thus the rooms became flat and dull.
 The engineers soon recognised that the listening in artificial environment results in recordings that do not exist in “real world”.